 Risk factors include prolonged sun exposure and smokeless tobacco use.

-The most common sites for oral cancer includes the tissues in the back of the tongue, gums, lips and the floor of the mouth, but it can also affect the cheek lining, soft palate and hard palate.
+The most common sites for oral cancer include the tissues in the back of the tongue, gums, lips, and the floor of the mouth, but it can also affect the cheek lining, soft palate, and hard palate.

 People under the age of 40 make up 2.5% of all cancer cases, and 1.5% of all cancer-related deaths.